fhi-beta/mobaGenetics-qc/methylation/README.md

   will create temporary config files where the data is split into suitable batches.
 This splitting process is entirely handled by the [Canned wrapper script](#canned-wrapper-script) described below
-- renv If you cannot use conda as described below, an alternative using pip & renv is possible.
+- `renv` If you cannot use conda as describe above, an alternative using pip & renv is possible.